decretist/Dissertation/Chapter3/chapter3.md

 legal consultants in the Venice case, and is not referred to with the honorific title "*Magister*."
-And the Siena necrology records nothing beyond the bare facts of a name, a day (but not year) of death, and that the defunct had been a bishop from or of Chiusi.[^tmp] In his assumption, however, that Gratian must have been well-known, even famous, in his own lifetime, Pennington disagrees with Kuttner, who sees Gratian as a figure of shrouded in profound personal
+And the Siena necrology records nothing beyond the bare facts of a name, a day (but not year) of death, and that the defunct had been a bishop from or of Chiusi.[^52] In his assumption, however, that Gratian must have been well-known, even famous, in his own lifetime, Pennington disagrees with Kuttner, who sees Gratian as a figure of shrouded in profound personal